Exeter: Geography

+Physical geography

-The city of Exeter was established on the eastern bank of the River Exe on a ridge of land backed by a steep hill.
-It is at this point that the Exe, having just been joined by the River Creedy, opens onto a wide flood plain and estuary which results in quite common flooding.
-Historically this was the lowest bridging point of the River Exe which was tidal and navigable up to the city until the construction of weirs later in its history.
-This combined with the easily defensible higher ground of the ridge made the current location of the city a natural choice for settlement and trade.
-In George Oliver's The History of the City of Exeter, it is noted that the most likely reasons for the original settling of what would become modern Exeter was the "fertility of the surrounding countryside" and the area's "beautiful and commanding elevation [and] its rapid and navigable river".
+Exeter was established on the eastern bank of the River Exe on a ridge of land backed by a steep hill.
+It is at this point that the Exe, having just been joined by the River Creedy, opens onto a wide flood plain and estuary which makes the area flood-prone.
+Historically this was the lowest bridging point of the Exe, which was tidal and navigable up to the city until the construction of weirs later in its history.
+The Exe Estuary begins south of the city and runs for approximately eight miles before it reaches the English Channel.

-Its woodland would also have been ideal for natural resources and hunting.

 Exeter sits predominantly on sandstone and conglomerate geology, although the structure of the surrounding areas is varied.

 The topography of the ridge which forms the backbone of the city includes a volcanic plug, on which the Rougemont Castle is situated.
 The cathedral is located on the edge of this ridge and is therefore visible for a considerable distance.

-Exeter is 80 mi west-southwest of Salisbury, 158 mi west-southwest of London, 18 mi north of Torquay, 36 mi northeast of Plymouth and 74 mi east-northeast of Truro.